 When I went through the most challenging time of my life, the Lord taught me many things that formed a “theology of suffering” that changed how I thought about God, myself, and others.

-Each abuse is different, and mind is not like yours, but from a heartbreaking, gut-wrenching, and soul-discomfiting point of view, it is similar.
+Each abuse is different, and mine is not like yours, but from a heartbreaking, gut-wrenching, and soul-discomfiting point of view, it is similar.
 The disappointment is thick, the anger can be all-consuming, the bitterness seeks to creep in, and the process out of it is slow, tedious, and sometimes maddening.

 But as you have already experienced to some degree, and are experiencing in an ongoing way, God was there at the beginning of your disappointment (Genesis 39:2), and He is there now (Hebrews 13:8).
 The Lord is answering one of your most prolonged and most desired prayers, though not in a way that you ever wanted or anticipated.